 In their quest to improve their practice, teachers consult a variety of sources of information, assistance, and ideas.
 Teachers avail themselves of many resources in analyzing the appropriateness and effectiveness of their teaching.
 Conversations with students about the quality and climate of the classroom and interactions within it provide teachers with insight and direction.
 Teachers assess classroom climate by monitoring interactions of various kinds or through observations, discussions, and the use of such tools as surveys or inventories.
 They carefully analyze input received from formal and informal interactions with parents, guardians, students, colleagues, and others.
-(See Communities.)
+(See Standard IX: Collaboration with Colleagues, Schools, Families, and Communities.)
 These observations and discussions influence them as they reflect on their planning, monitoring, assessment, and instructional techniques.